 * * *

 The Lord is near you right now.
 He’s not far off, not absent, not unaware.
 He’s right with you.
 Don’t be afraid!
-Come share your thoughts with us on our blog.
+Come share your thoughts.
 We want to hear from you about contagious calm because God is present!